dowjones/gulp-bundle-assets/examples/custom-transforms/readme.md

 ## How to use custom transforms

-Each bundle supports a `options.transforms` object which accepts custom transforms for scripts and styles.
+Each bundle supports an `options.transforms` object which accepts transforms for scripts and styles.

 ```js
 // bundle.config.js